InnovAIte-Deakin/AI-Assisted-Navigation-Device/ML_side/docs/EVALUATION_PIPELINE.md

 a real Ultralytics model, it reads the model's own class list at runtime (same pattern used elsewhere in the project, e.g. the `/ml/model-info` endpoint from PR #179) rather than hardcoding class order, so it works whether the model was trained on 7 or 8 classes.
-This path isn't covered by automated tests, since no model weights are committed to the repo, it should be exercised manually once a real `.pt` file exists.
+Its logic is covered by tests through a stubbed `ultralytics` module; only a run against a real `.pt` file and the real Ultralytics package is left to do manually once a trained model exists.

 ## Tests